aumchampaneri/Complement-OUD/Multi-Omics Study/scripts/snrna/README_edgeR_pipeline.md

-# edgeR Analysis Pipeline - GSE225158 OUD Study
+# Comprehensive edgeR Analysis Pipeline - GSE225158 OUD Study

 ## Overview

-This directory contains a comprehensive pipeline for differential expression analysis using edgeR followed by pathway enrichment analysis.
-The pipeline analyzes single-cell RNA-seq data from GSE225158 (OUD vs Control) with a focus on complement system pathways.
+This directory contains a comprehensive pipeline for differential expression analysis using edgeR followed by **advanced pathway enrichment analysis**.
+The pipeline analyzes single-cell RNA-seq data from GSE225158 (OUD vs Control) with specialized focus on complement system and neuroinflammation pathways.

 ## Pipeline Components